 The International Baccalaureate Approaches to Learning and Teaching is the thread that unifies all MYP subject groups.
 Our instructors are dedicated to helping students develop a solid foundation for independent learning.
 They encourage discovery, cross-functional skill use, and problem solving in unfamiliar contexts.
 Mastering these skills helps students learn how to learn – which we believe is more important than memorising facts and dates.

-Action and service (learning by doing and experiencing) have always been shared MYP values.
-Students take action when they apply what they are learning in the classroom and beyond.
-IB learners strive to become caring members of the community who demonstrate a commitment to helping others.
-We are proud that our students choose to make a positive difference in the lives of others and in their environment.
+“Service as Action (through community Service) students take action when they apply what they are learning in the classrooms and beyond.
+IB learners strive to be caring members of the community who demonstrate a commitment to service, making a positive difference to the lives of others and to the environment”

 Middle Years Programme Curriculum

 MYP students thoroughly study 8 disciplines and complete a Personal Project.
 Instruction in all subjects is offered bilingually in English and French.
 Our teachers encourage a holistic view of learning through interdisciplinary connections.

 Here is the list of major study areas:

 - Language and Literature (English and French)